garrandall/popular-music-data/tracks/mint-car-the-cure.md

 Wondered if it ever would
 Really didn't think it could
 Do it all the time?
-I know that we should!!!
+I know that we should!